RaspberryPiFoundation/scratch-curriculum/en-GB/rock-band-1.4/index.md

 ## Activity Checklist { .check }

 + At the moment, the stage is white, and looks pretty boring!
-Let's add a backdrop to the stage, by clicking on 'Stage' then 'Edit' from the 'Backgrounds tab.
+Let's add a backdrop to the stage, by clicking on 'Stage' then 'Edit' from the 'Backgrounds' tab.

 	![screenshot](images/band-stage-choose.png)